-A number of protections under Part VII apply to "market contracts", which are defined in Section 155(1)(d) to include, inter alia, "clearing member house contracts" (defined as "a contract between [a recognised CCP] and a clearing member recorded in the accounts of [the recognised CCP] as a position held for the account of a clearing member") and "clearing member client contracts" (defined as "a contract between [a recognised CCP] and [a clearing member]...which is recorded in the accounts of [the recognised CCP] as a position held for the accounts of [the recognised CCP] as a position held for the account of a client...").
-A Relevant Clearing Member's positions in Relevant Contracts held for its own account and for the account of its Clearing Clients fall squarely within the foregoing definitions and hence are "market contracts".
+A number of protections under Part VII apply to "market contracts", which are defined in Section 155(1)(d) to include, inter alia, "clearing member house contracts" (defined as "a contract between [a recognised CCP] and a clearing member recorded in the accounts of [the recognised CCP] as a position held for the account of a clearing member") and "clearing member client contracts" (defined as "a contract between [a recognised CCP] and [a clearing member]...which is recorded in the accounts of [the recognised CCP] as a position held for the account of a client...").83 A Relevant Clearing Member's positions in Relevant Contracts held for its own account and for the account of its Clearing Clients fall squarely within the foregoing definitions and hence are "market contracts".

-Section 159(1)(a) of Part VII provides for the enforceability of market contracts, which are not to "be regarded to any extent invalid at law on the ground of inconsistency with the law relating to the distribution of assets" under the ordinary UK law of insolvency.
-Accordingly, Part VII ensures that all positions in Relevant Contracts held by a Relevant Clearing Member for its own account and for the account of its Clearing Clients are enforceable in the event of the Relevant Clearing Member's insolvency.
+Section 159(1)(a) (Scotland) of Part VII provides for the enforceability of market contracts, which are not to be regarded "to any extent invalid at law on the ground of inconsistency with" the law relating to "the distribution of assets" under the ordinary UK law of insolvency.
+Accordingly, Part VII ensures that all positions in Relevant Contracts held by a Relevant Clearing Member for its own account and for the account of its Clearing Clients